elcritch/sigils/README.md

         b.value = val

   emit a.valueChanged(42)
-  check base == 42 # callback modifies base
+  check b.value == 42 # callback modifies base
                       # beware capturing values like this
                       # it causes headaches, but can be handy
   check clsAgent.typeof() is ClosureAgent[(int,)]
 ```